sarkarnayan/meta-ads-mcp/README.md

 ## Quick Start

+1. Sign-up to [Pipeboard](https://pipeboard.co) to authenticate with Meta (alternatively, you can setup your own [custom meta app](CUSTOM_META_APP.md))
-1. Get your Pipeboard token at [pipeboard.co](https://pipeboard.co)
+2. Get your Pipeboard token at [pipeboard.co/api-tokens](https://pipeboard.co/api-tokens)
-2. Add this configuration to your MCP client:
+3. Add this configuration to your MCP client:

 ```json
 "mcpServers": {